UAE: 36% of business travellers lose up to 8 hours a day due to travel stress

 “The demand for experiences that boost productivity and well-being is increasingly evident among UAE-based executives.
 Our research shows that business travellers in the region are prioritising solutions that minimise travel stress and enhance their performance," he added.

-He also said: "The enthusiasm for chauffeur services and premium-class travel highlights a shift towards seamless, high-quality journeys designed to maximise efficiency while also enable our guests to arrive in the best possible state of mind.”
+"The enthusiasm for chauffeur services and premium-class travel highlights a shift towards seamless, high-quality journeys designed to maximise efficiency while also enable our guests to arrive in the best possible state of mind,” he elaborated.

 The study further shows a surge in demand for premium travel experiences, particularly among UAE business travellers.
-In addition to this, 39 per cent of travellers, or 2 in 5, consider the availability of premium options -- such as business-class flights and chauffeur-driven transfers -- a key factor in deciding to travel for work.
+It revealed that 39 per cent of travellers, or 2 in 5, consider the availability of premium options -- such as business-class flights and chauffeur-driven transfers -- a key factor in deciding to travel for work.

 Privacy and safety are top priorities for 33 per cent of these professionals, while punctuality and comfort are equally important for 31 per cent.